Distinguished Eagle Scout Award

 The Distinguished Eagle Scout Award (DESA) is a distinguished service award of the Boy Scouts of America (BSA).
-It is awarded to an Eagle Scout for distinguished service in his profession and to his community for a period of at least 25 years after attaining the level of Eagle Scout.
-Other requirements include significant accomplishment in one's career and a solid record of continued community volunteer involvement.
-It is one of only two BSA awards given to adults that is dependent upon the recipient's having been awarded Eagle Scout as a youth; the other is the NESA Outstanding Eagle Scout Award (NOESA).
+It is awarded to an Eagle Scout who has achieved extraordinary national-level recognition, fame, or eminence within their profession and/or service to the nation and has a strong record of voluntary service to their community.
+Stringent criteria begins with a minimum of 25 years from the official record date the Eagle Scout rank was earned, a nomination process, selection committee review, and approval by the National Eagle Scout Association.
+It is one of only two BSA awards presented to adults dependent upon the recipient's having been awarded Eagle Scout as a youth; the other is the NESA Outstanding Eagle Scout Award (NOESA).
 Recipients of the DESA are known as Distinguished Eagle Scouts.

 Award

 The award consists of a gold eagle suspended from a red, white, and blue ribbon worn around the neck.
 Recipients may wear a small gold eagle device on the Eagle Scout square knot on the Scout uniform.
 The neck ribbon and medallion is the same design as the Eagle Scout medal.
 The Distinguished Eagle Scout medal is worn in place of the regular Eagle Scout medal for Eagle Scout-related ceremonies.
-The recipient is also presented with an engraved bronze plaque featuring a gold eagle.
+The recipient is also presented with cast bronze plaque featuring a gold eagle and the award citation.